Malaysia Airport Transfers

 Departing from KLIA Bus Station, the Airport Liner Bus is another way to travel to KLIA2.
 While the first bus departs at 5:30 am, the last one is scheduled for 11:50 pm, so plan accordingly.
 You will find the bus station at Level 1 of KLIA's main building.
 There are overhead signages that will direct you where to go, but in case you are confused, just ask a customer service office for assistance.

 Providing shuttle services from KLIA2 airport to KL Sentral and 1 Utama Shopping Mall, the journey takes a total of a little over an hour.
-You can easily purchase a Skybus bus ticket online or just contact Skybus to book one.
+You can easily purchase a bus online ticket or just contact Skybus to book one.
 The fare should be around RM 11 to RM 14, so it’s quite affordable even if you’re on a tight budget.
 Aerobus, on the other hand, accommodates over 42 trips every day that covers the entirety of KL Sentral and KLIA2 terminus.
 The bus also runs between Genting Highlands, Paradigm Mall, and Premiere Hotel in Klang.
 You can purchase a bus ticket by visiting the official website of the coach company or purchase them when you get to the bus station.
-To make things easier, you can visit the Bus Tickets Online website to know more.